alsyundawy/dns-blocklists/README.md

 >
 > **A supplement, not a substitute.** The Lists are meant to be one part of a broader defense-in-depth strategy, not the whole thing.
 They don't replace your own responsibility to do due diligence, run your own risk assessments, or use additional protections (firewalls, antivirus/EDR, IDS/IPS, etc.).
 There's no guarantee of compatibility with any specific system, platform, or setup.
 >
 > **No guarantee of availability, fair use.** The Lists are a free, personal/community project, made available internationally, and no one is automatically entitled to their continued availability.
-The Provider may modify, suspend, restrict, or discontinue the Lists (in whole or in part) at any time and for any reason — including excessive query volume, abusive, or disproportionate use — without notice and without liability, and is under no obligation to maintain, update, or continue providing them.
+The Provider may modify, suspend, restrict, or discontinue the Lists (in whole or in part) at any time and for any reason, including excessive query volume or abusive or disproportionate use, without notice and without liability, and is under no obligation to maintain, update, or continue providing them.
 The Provider makes reasonable efforts to fix faults once discovered, but does not guarantee any particular response or resolution time.
 >
 > **Redistribution and licensing.** The Lists are published under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.html).
+A copy of the license is also included in each repository or mirror distributing the Lists.
 You may redistribute, modify, and adapt the Lists only under the terms of that license.
-This disclaimer applies in addition to, and does not replace, the warranty and liability terms already contained in the GPL-3.0 (Sections 15–16).
+This disclaimer applies in addition to, and does not replace, the warranty and liability terms already contained in the GPL-3.0 (Sections 15 to 16).
 It's on you to read, understand, and follow the license terms before using or redistributing anything.
 >
 > **Governing law.** The Provider is based in Germany, and the Lists are made available for international use.
 This disclaimer is governed by the laws of Germany, without regard to conflict-of-law principles, to the extent permitted by applicable law.
 Nothing in this disclaimer limits any mandatory consumer-protection rights you may have under the law of your country of residence.
 >